HotelOnline: Background

 In September 2019, as part of their expansion into the Nordic market, HotelOnline acquired the Norwegian operations of Key Butler, a leading Nordic short term apartment rental company.

 In 2020, HotelOnline acquired former competitor Africabookings, and the Cloud9 Lifestyle app.
 This received some notable attention, as HotelOnline was seen as going against the stream when most of the travel industry in Africa was in a crisis.

+In April 2022, Yanolja, a South Korean travel technology firm backed by Softbank and Booking.com announced their investment of an undisclosed amount in HotelOnline.
+Later, in September 2022, HotelOnline announced the USD 1.9 million acquisition of Kenyan competitor HotelPlus.

 Technology

 HotelOnline provides a cloud-based suite of tools for automated online distribution and hotel operations, reservations management and AI-driven dynamic pricing.

-Presence

-HotelOnline has offices in Nairobi, Kampala, Lagos, Dakar and Oslo.
-In 2019 the company announced that it had a client portfolio of more than 1500 hotels in 18 markets.
-With the Africabookings acquisition in 2020, the company claimed to have increased this portfolio by 5000 properties around Africa.